 The Curriculum for Excellence aspires to place learners at the centre of the curriculum and develop their capacities as Successful Learners, Confident Individuals, Responsible Citizens and Effective Contributors.
-The four capacities will be developed throughout this unit.
+All four capacities will be developed throughout this unit.

 This unit will develop the literacy and communication skills of the learners by way of formative and summative assessments.
 Independent learning is required throughout this unit, whilst the opportunity is available for group learning through formative tasks.
-The subject of history demands independent thinking, and through reasoned evaluation allows learners to reach satisfactory conclusions.
+The subject of philosophy demands independent thinking, and through reasoned evaluation encourages learners to reach satisfactory conclusions.
 Further opportunity is offered to develop technological skills by way of researching via the internet, the production of word documents, PowerPoint presentations, blogs and/or the creation of a website.
 Collectively these skills contribute towards the creation of a Successful Learner.

 Time management skills should improve during the delivery of this unit, as should the ability to relate to others through formative tasks.
-The topics in History A should allow the learner to develop their own thoughts of the world around them, and they will be given the opportunity to express these views within the classroom setting.
+The topics in Philosophy D should allow the learner to develop their own views with regard to a number of ethical debates, and they will be given the opportunity to express these views within the classroom setting.
 This should lend to the emergence of a Confident Individual, particularly if they gain success in the achievement of the unit.